ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **80,000 GOLD PIECES (60,000 GOLD PIECES FOR TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' OR 'OLD WORLD CLASSIC' SPECIAL RULES**

-*Once a desperate measure, the Halflinng Hot Pot is something of a mainstay among Moot militias.
+*Once a desperate measure, the Halfling Hot Pot is something of a mainstay among Moot militias.
 The Hot Pot is exactly that, a cauldron of boiling soup or stew, catapulted from a primitive, wooden frame towards a foe.
 The contents can cause significcant inconvenience, but for anyone unfortunate enough to be hit by the cauldron itself, the effects can be quite terminal!*

 A Hot Pot can be used once per game, launching a cauldron of piping-hot stew onto the opposition.
 The Hot Pot may be used immediately after any of the opposition's team turns has ended.
 Choose a target square anywhere on the pitch and roll a D6:

 * On a roll of 6, the shot is on target.
 * On a roll of 2-5, the shot is off target the target square is moved D3 squares in a direction determined by rolling a D8 and referring to the Random Direction template.
-* On a roll of 1, something has gone horribly wrong and the Hot Pot has misfirred in the team dugout.
+* On a roll of 1, something has gone horribly wrong and the Hot Pot has misfired in the team dugout.
 D3 randomly selected players in the Reserves box immediately become KO'd and moved to the Knocked- out box.

 A player in the target square is automatically hit by the Hot Pot itself.
 If a Standing player is hit, they are Knocked Down.
 If a Prone or Stunned player is hit, an Armour roll is made against them.
 In either case, you may apply a +2 modifier to either the Armour roll or Injury roll.
 This modifier may be applied after the roll has been made.